MJ the Musical

-MJ the Musical is a jukebox musical based on the life of the American entertainer Michael Jackson, focusing on his creative process prior to the Dangerous World Tour.
-It features Jackson's music, with a book by Lynn Nottage, and direction & choreography by Christopher Wheeldon.
+MJ the Musical is a jukebox musical based on the life of the American entertainer Michael Jackson, focusing on his preparations for the 1992 Dangerous World Tour.
+It features Jackson's music, a book by Lynn Nottage, and direction and choreography by Christopher Wheeldon.

-MJ was scheduled to premiere on Broadway in mid-2020, but was postponed due to the COVID-19 pandemic in New York City.
+MJ the Musical was originally scheduled to premiere on Broadway, Manhattan, on August 13, 2020, but was postponed due to the COVID-19 pandemic in New York City.
 In November 2019, Ephraim Sykes was cast as Jackson, but in June 2021 it was announced that he had been replaced by Myles Frost.
-The production began previews at the Neil Simon Theatre on December 6, 2021, and officially opened on February 1, 2022.
-It opened in the London West End on March 27, 2024 until February 28, 2026.
+MJ began previews at the Neil Simon Theatre on December 6, 2021, and opened on February 1, 2022.
+It opened in the London West End on March 27, 2024 and closed on February 28, 2026.

-MJ The Musical received mixed reviews from critics but universal acclaim from audiences.
-It was nominated for 10 Tony Awards including Best Musical, with the musical winning four awards, including Best Actor in a Musical for Frost, as well as Best Choreography, Best Lighting Design and Best Sound Design.
-The original cast recording was also nominated for the Grammy Award for Best Musical Theater Album.
-By August 2025 the Broadway production had grossed $280 million and sold more than 5 million tickets worldwide.
+MJ the Musical received mixed reviews.
+It was nominated for 10 Tony Awards, including Best Musical, and won Best Actor in a Musical for Frost, Best Choreography, Best Lighting Design and Best Sound Design.
+The cast recording was nominated for the Grammy Award for Best Musical Theater Album.
+By March 2026, the Broadway production had grossed over $319 million and sold more than seven million tickets worldwide.

 Synopsis

 Act I

-In June 1992, the cast members are preparing for rehearsals for Jackson's upcoming Dangerous World Tour; the first show in Munich, Germany is in two days.
+In June 1992, the cast members are preparing for rehearsals for Jackson's upcoming Dangerous World Tour; the first show, in Munich, is in two days.
 Rob, their manager, tells them to get into their places and warm up.
 Jackson arrives and watches the process, which leads to the opening number ("Beat It").

 As Jackson shares his newest ideas with Rob, Rachel arrives with her cameraman, Alejandro, in hopes of getting an interview with Jackson.
 He sits with Rachel and recounts some of the terrors he suffered as a child and some of the memorable times when Berry Gordy played his family's hits on his Motown label.
 Jackson also discusses his collaboration with Quincy Jones and recording his albums Off the Wall, Thriller and Bad with Jones.

-Rob and Nick escort Jackson to the press conference at Radio City Music Hall, where he presents his tour and hopes to raise $100 million for the Heal the World Foundation by Christmas 1993 ("Earth Song" / "They Don’t Care About Us").
+Rob and Nick escort Jackson to the press conference at Radio City Music Hall, where he presents his tour and hopes to raise $100 million for the Heal the World Foundation by Christmas 1993 ("Earth Song" / "They Don't Care About Us").